giantswarm/docs/src/content/advanced/gitops/apps/add_appcr.md

 ---
 # Add a new App to a Workload Cluster

-Follow the instructions below to add a new App to a cluster managed in this repository.
+Follow the instructions below to add a new App to a workload cluster managed in this repository.
 You can add an App directly (without any intermediate step) or use an [App Template](/advanced/gitops/apps/advanced-gitops-apps-add-app-template).
 The documentation below shows common steps as well as what is different in both cases.

 ## Examples